 In 1901, Swensson received the order of the "Knights of the North Star" from King Oscar II (1829-1907) of Sweden, as a result of his many contributions and promoting Swedish life through the church, the college, and beyond Lindsborg.
 Sandzén was also knighted by the Swedish Crown in 1940.
 These two Swedish gentlemen would be two (2) of fourteen (14) such Lindsborg residents of the Bethany College family to be honored in such a way by the Swedish Crown, from the period of time beginning in 1901 to 2014.

 Driving those pioneer and post-pioneer years of the Swedish Kansas Smoky Valley Lindsborg and its surrounding Swedish enclaves, however, was the unmovable foundational Christian faith found in their Augustana Lutheran Synod churches: Bethany Lutheran Church, the Salemsborg Lutheran Church, and the Freemount Lutheran Church, all of which were founded in 1869, the year of Lindsborg's founding.
-However, the Bethany Lutheran Church gave birth, through its former members of the Swedish Evangelical Mission Covenant Church in 1878, and to the Messiah Lutheran Church, in 1908, the first English speaking church in Lindsborg.
+However, the Bethany Lutheran Church gave birth, through some of its former members to the Swedish Evangelical Mission Covenant Church in 1878, and to the Messiah Lutheran Church, in 1908, the first English speaking church in Lindsborg.
 There were also two significant non-Lutheran denominations that were established in Lindsborg, most notably, the Swedish Methodist Episcopal Church of 1876 and the Swedish Baptist Church of 1892.
-All these churches have played major spiritual Christian roles in Lindsborg and continue to do so.
+All these churches have played major Christian roles in Lindsborg and continue to do so.

 Lindsborg as well as all Swedish American communities in the United States, in 1937 were called to task in establishing a $750,000 endowment for Philadelphia’s American Swedish Historical Museum for the 1938 300th Anniversary of the founding of New Sweden in North America.
 As these Swedes were addressed then in an instructional brochure as the "Sons and Daughters of a People that Helped Lay the Foundations of the Republic," they too were hard at work to ensure that this great museum's life would go on into perpetuity!

-In that same year in August, the twenty-eight-year-old (28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Augustana Lutheran Synod.
-The Pastor was educated at the Swedish universities of Stockholm and Upsala, and spent a year in the Missionary Institute at Leipzig, Germany.
-(He would one day become a prominent Swedish American Lutheran clergyman of the Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)
+In that same year in August, the twenty-eight-year-old (28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Swedish Augustana Lutheran Synod.
+The Pastor was educated at the Swedish universities of Stockholm and Uppsala, and spent a year in the Missionary Institute at Leipzig, Germany.
+(He would one day become a prominent Swedish American Lutheran clergyman of the Swedish Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)

 The First Swedish Agricultural Company of McPherson County organized in Chicago in 1868 purchased 13,160 acres of Kansas land in Saline and McPherson counties from the Union Pacific Railroad for the purpose of providing homesteads to these Värmland Swedes who by the Company mandate were required to be believing Christians adhering to the doctrine of the Evangelical Lutheran Church.

 Already settling a few months earlier in these two counties on parcels of the 14,800 acres purchased from the Salina National Land Company, a subsidiary of the Kansas Pacific Railroad, were the Swedes belonging to the Illinois Galesburg Colonization Company who were also Lutheran Christians many of whom were from the Dalarna and Småland provinces of Sweden who had immigrated to America earlier on.
 They were pastored by 1861 graduate of the first class of Chicago's Augustana Seminary Rev. Anders Wilhelm (A.W.)
 Dahlsten, their Colony leader.
-Their Swedish settlements-to-be, Salemsborg and Freemont, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***
+Their Swedish settlements-to-be, Salemsborg and Freemount, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***

 Thus, in 1869, was the confluence of these scattered Swedish Lutheran settlements in this part of the Kansas Smoky Valley, forming the settlements of Lindsborg, Salemsborg, Freemount, Smolan, Falun and other Swedish hamlets.
 From these would come future Swedish farmers responsible for producing thousands of acres of wheat and milo in the years to come.